keybraker/reSkroutzed/docs/README.md

 It assists you by making clear what products are ads and giving you the means to remove them.

 The price checker makes sure the amount displayed on the product is actually the lowest.
-For those that "Buy through skroutz" is worth more than buying through a store directly, they can easily select a price difference threshold.
+For those that "Buy through skroutz" is worth more than buying through a store directly, they can easily select a price difference threshold, and the comparison is shown against both BestPrice and Shopflix.

 Dark mode is now as easy as clicking one button.